 This rule was endorsed by Jeff Bezos, the CEO of Amazon.
 It states that if a team can’t be fed with 2 pizzas – then the size of a team should be reduced.
 Of course, that oversimplifies real-life cases, but you get the idea.
 When possible, organize a meeting among 5-8 people.

-6 Play the Phone Stack game.
-The rules are simple.
+You can play Phone Stack: the rules are simple.
 You gather all the smartphones at a certain place in the room.
 Whoever takes his/ her phone first, must order food & drinks for everyone.

 This game is usually played in restaurants, but a meeting is also a social activity!
 This is a great method to demotivate people to distract on their phones, instead of following the meeting.